Preprint

 1. Introduction

 Over the last few decades, firms have been adapting their strategies to become more environmentally friendly by minimizing resource use and reducing their environmental impact (Valero-Gil et al., 2017).
 This is partly due to the increasing pressure that firms face from consumers and to stricter regulatory measures taken by governments (Erdiaw-Kwasi et al., 2024).
-The literature provides evidence that such measures not only benefit the environment but also confer firms with a comparative advantage and financial gains (Kotkova Striteska et al., 2024; Vučković and Čučković, 2024).
+The literature provides evidence that such measures not only benefit the environment but also confer firms with comparative advantages and financial gains (Kotkova Striteska et al., 2024; Vučković and Čučković, 2024).
 For instance, adopting sustainable energy management (SEM) measures reduces operational costs and improves production efficiency (Erdiaw-Kwasi et al., 2024).
 However, implementing greener measures remains one of the biggest challenges firms face, especially in developing countries (Luthra et al., 2015).

 Identifying the factors that drive firms to take sustainability measures is crucial for accelerating the transition to a low-carbon economy.
 By understanding these drivers, policymakers can design more targeted and effective regulations and incentives to promote sustainable practices.
 This, in turn, is key to achieving broader climate goals.